FA Consortium Agreement

 “Host School” - The secondary institution will hereafter be referred to interchangeably as the “host” school.

 Federal regulations do not allow students to receive federal financial aid from two schools at the same time.
 By completing a Consortium Agreement, a student can attend HCC, the “home” school institution, and another accredited school (referred to as the “host” institution) during the same semester and receive federal financial aid funding for the total combined units.
 This process most benefits Federal Pell Grant recipients who are enrolled in less than 12 credit hours at HCC.
-Students are required to be enrolled a minimum of six credit hours at the “host” school for the entire term in order to receive financial aid.

 Student desiring to participate must be enrolled in a degree seeking program and meeting the Satisfactory Academic Progress (SAP) requirements as determined by HCC.
 Financial aid is disbursed according to the “home” school disbursement schedule.
 It is the student’s responsibility to pay all charges due to the “host” school.
 If tuition and fees are due at the host school prior to financial aid being disbursed to the student’s account at HCC, it is his or her responsibility to pay the “host” school.
 The “host” school will verify enrollment, tuition and fees, course descriptions, and changes in enrollment status.